KillingSpark/restic-cronned/README.md

     "ResticPath":       string,          //Optional path to the executable of restic (maybe different versions for different repos, not in PATH...)
     "ResticArguments":  [string],        //all arguments for restic

+    "CheckPrecondsEvery": int,           //If the check fails, retry x seconds later again "CheckPrecondsMaxTimes": int         //After y attempts the preconditions on this job are assumed to not be met any time in this period
     "Preconditions":
     {
         "PathesMust": [string],          //Pathes that must be present and not empty for the job to run (e.g. the mount point of an nfs)